 Is your book in the bad books?

-In all forms of publishing there are those few books that sell well, and some that do okay followed then by a hell of a lot of books that fail completely.
+In all forms of publishing, there are those few books that sell well, some that do okay and followed then by a lot of books that fail completely.

 This has always been the ratio of success in publishing.

 A few winners but a lot of losers, and it is why book publishing is a gamble, no matter by who, or how a book is published, you can end up in the bad books.

 For self-published authors, one of the most difficult decisions to make is to admit that one of your books is well and truly in the last category.
 A bad book.

 There can be many reasons why a book fails, but trying to pinpoint them for your book, which you love, of course, is terribly difficult, and even painful.

 It took me many years to understand that no matter what I thought about my books, the only opinion that really counted, was the opinion of the reader.

 When I finally stood back from my thoughts and concentrated on what readers thought about my books, I came up with three groupings for a book that is not doing very well.

 They are liked, disliked and ignored.